anstylian/petclinic/README.md

 * Separate DEV/QA/PROD configurations
 * Live reloading of Tera templates in Dev
 * Integration of session data with Tera templates
-* Database access using Rbatis
+* Database access using Diesel

-## Build
+## Manual Build

- There is a schema creation script for Mysql in res/schema.sql
+ There is a schema creation script for SQLite in migrations/2023-02-23-064503_initial_setup.sql/up.sql.

- Modify src/lib.rs to specify credentials for Mysql and Redis settings.
+ Modify the configuration file you want to use from `petclinic_config/`

  run with